TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/None.rst

 field having :php:`readOnly=true` set.

 .. caution::

-	Please note, that using :php:`type = 'none'` comes with somew drawbacks.
-E.g. you will not be able to alter this field using the DataHandler, because the type is unknown to it.
+   With :php:`type = 'none'` the DataHandler cannot process the field since the type is unknown.
-    If you intend to use the DataHandler you should fallback to :php:`type = 'input'` with :php:`readOnly=true` set.
+   You may use :php:`type = 'input'` with :php:`readOnly=true` instead.

 .. _columns-none-examples: